pollardd/Lora-Gate-Alarm/README.md

 ## Debugging
 Debugging output commands are throughout the code.
 The level of output can be controlled from settings within constants.py. `DEBUG=0` is off.
 Available levels are 0-3.
 Output is to the console and to a file.
 File output can be disabled in `constants.py`. `LOGTOFILE = False`.
 Disable logging to file when testing is complete to avoid running out of storage space in the small file system.
 Output is to a file on the Pico named `debugLog.csv`.
 This file can be deleted and it will automatically recreated as required.
+Version 2.0 includes an option to automatically delete the log file at start up.
+A Ten second countdown is displayed on the console.
+Exit the program in Thonny if you wish to retain and examin the log.

 ## Third Party Software
 Modules and examples from the code below are used as is or modified as required.
 Original source and modified code is included in this repository.